daguilarm/belich-tables/docs/quickstart/quickstart.md

     return view('dashboard.users-table');
 })->name('dashboard.users');
 ```
 Of course, you can do this from a `Controller`, but this is the first aproch to the package.

+## Blade Component

 In the view, you will need to call the `Livewire Component`:

 ```html
 <livewire:users-table />